Which Gold Coast surf school is for you?

 Ph: (07) 5535 5557

-IF YOU WANT TO SURF WHERE THE LOCALS DO: GET WET SURF SCHOOL, GOLD COAST
+TO GET THE WHOLE FAMILY INVOLVED: GET WET SURF SCHOOL, GOLD COAST

 If you want to surf the Gold Coast’s local beaches, you’ll need to look beyond Surfers Paradise.
 The tip of Southport’s Spit is so local that you won’t even find a bus stop here.
 Luckily, Get Wet Surf School can get you there.